aravind-05-hub/PRODIGY-WD-03/README.md

 JavaScript (Vanilla) – For implementing game logic and interactivity

-🖥️ Live Preview
-You can view and play the game here:
-Live Demo (Replace with GitHub Pages link or hosting URL)

-📸 Screenshot

-(Optional: Add a screenshot of the game in your repo)

 🧠 How It Works
 The game initializes a 3x3 grid dynamically.